 For those wondering how to get a 10% return on investment, peer-to-peer lending offers a creative solution for both investors and those in need of loans.

 REITs are a way to get exposure to the real estate market without going through the trouble of actually buying and managing property.
-Plus, you can get started with only a few dollars.
+Plus, you can buy REITs on the stock market with a broker like Public.

 A REIT is a company that owns income-producing real estate and pays out shareholders at least 90% of its annual taxable income.

 Since REITs are public companies, you can purchase REITs in your brokerage account like you would stocks.
-Alternatively, check out our Fundrise review for an easy way to get into REITs and other types of real estate investment funds.
+Alternatively, check out Fundrise for an easy way to get into non-public REITs and other types of real estate investment funds.
+(Check out our Fundrise review here.)

 On average, REITs offer a good rate of return, outperforming the broader stock market during periods of high inflation by a 3.6% margin.
 Stocks (blue) do, however, tend to outperform REITs (yellow) over the long haul: